christopherobin/mage/lib/modules/ident/engines/userpass/Readme.md

 	#	algorithm: sha256
 	#	key: somelongkeythatnoonewillguess

-	# pbkdf2 is nowaday the recommended way to store passwords
+	# pbkdf2 is nowadays the recommended way to store passwords
 	# the number of iterations should be adapted to your hardware, at least 10k is recommended but
 	# if the servers are good enough you can go to way up, you will need to experiment for that one
 	# (maybe we should make a tool to measure the optimal amount of iterations?)
+	# it is recommended to bump that number up every year or so for the same reasons given about the
-	# this requires the salt option to be true
+	# salt size
 	#pbdkf2:
 	#	iterations: 15000
 ```